sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 {%- include mathjax.html -%}

-We find that a highly simplified transformer neural network is able to compute [Conway's Game of Life](https://www.youtube.com/watch?v=R9Plq-D1gEk) perfectly, just from being trained on examples of the game.
+We find that a highly simplified transformer neural network is able to compute [Conway's Game of Life](https://www.youtube.com/watch?v=R9Plq-D1gEk), just from being trained on examples of the game.

-The simple nature of this model allows us to look at its structure and observe that it really is computing the Game of Life — it is not a statistical model that predicts the most likely next state based on all the examples it has been trained on.
+The simple nature of this model allows us to look at its structure and observe that it really is computing the Game of Life — it is not "just" a statistical model that predicts the most likely next state based on previous examples it's seen.

+It learns to carry out the steps of the Game of Life algorithm: counting the number of neighbours, looking at the previous state of the cell, and using this information to determine the next state of the cell.

-We observe that it learns to use its attention mechanism to compute `3x3` convolutions — `3x3` convolutions are a [common](https://stackoverflow.com/a/69056448) way to implement the Game of Life, since it can be used to count the neighbours of a cell, which is used to decide whether the cell lives or dies.
+We observe that it learns to use its attention mechanism to compute `3x3` convolutions — `3x3` convolutions are a [common](https://stackoverflow.com/a/69056448) way to implement the Game of Life, since it can be used to count the neighbours of a cell, which is part of the decision as to whether a cell lives or dies.

 We refer to the model as SingleAttentionNet, because it consists of a single attention block,